Android-for-Python/Android-for-Python-Users/README.md

 # Threads and Subprocesses

-Threads are available and are have more utility than on the desktop because they are executed on all available cores.
-The single core thread implementation on desktops allows lazy assumptions about thread result ordering.
-These will bite you on Android if the code is not written in a thread safe manner.
-Always use callbacks.
+Threads are available.
 Kivy executes on the 'UI thread', Android requires that this thread is always responsive to UI events.
 As a consequence long latency operations (e.g. network access, sleep()) or computationally expensive operations must be performed in their own Python threads.
 Threads must be truly asynchronous to the UI thread, so do not join() in the UI thread.
 A non-UI thread may not write to a UI widget.
 A very thread safe way to return results to the UI thread is to use Clock_schedule_once().

 The Python subprocess is not available.
 The Android equivalent is an Activity, an Activity with no UI is a Service.
 An Activity can be created through Pyjnius and Java, by first creating an Intent.
 The special case of creating an Android Service can be automated using Buildozer.

 # Android Service

 An [Android Service](https://developer.android.com/guide/components/services) is somewhat equivalent to a Python subprocess, in that it can perform operations in the background.
-An Android service has asynchronous execution and an independent memory space, however unlike a subprocess it does not execute on a different core.
-In this context we create an Android service that can emulate a Python subprocess, this emulation does not have the lifetime of a true Android service.
+An Android service has asynchronous execution and an independent memory space, and may execute on a different core.
+In the Python context we create an Android service that can emulate a Python subprocess, this emulation does not have the lifetime of a true Android service.

 The best (and only) Kivy example is [Kivy Service Osc](https://github.com/tshirtman/kivy_service_osc).
 OSC is a good package for message passing between app and service.
 However it is not designed for passing large datas, consider using the file system in this case.

 ## Specifying a Service

 If the context of Kivy, an Android service is a python script.
-The script has a file name and we give the service some name; these are associated in `buildozer.spec` (here `the_service.py` is the name of the script, and `Whatever` the name we give the service).
-To start a background service:
+The script has a file name and we give the service some name; these are declared in `buildozer.spec` (here `the_service.py` is the name of the script, and `Worker` is the name we give the service *which must be a valid Java class name*).
 ```
 # (list) List of service to declare
-services = Whatever:the_service.py
+services = Worker:the_service.py
 ```

-We start the service from an app using the full app package name, '.Service', and the name of the service:
+We start the service from an app using the service name, with a standard prefix:
 ```
 from android import mActivity
 context =  mActivity.getApplicationContext()
-SERVICE_NAME = str(context.getPackageName()) + '.Service' + 'Whatever'
+SERVICE_NAME = str(context.getPackageName()) + '.Service' + 'Worker'
 self.service = autoclass(SERVICE_NAME)
 self.service.start(mActivity,'')
 ```

+`SERVICE_NAME` is the name of a Java class implementing the service.

 A [foreground service](https://developer.android.com/guide/components/foreground-services) is specified in buildozer.spec with:
 ```
 # (list) List of service to declare
-services = Whatever:the_service.py:foreground
+services = Worker:the_service.py:foreground

 # (list) Permissions
 android.permissions = FOREGROUND_SERVICE